python/cpython/Doc/howto/isolating-extensions.rst

 Note that there are use cases for different kinds of "globals": per-process, per-interpreter, per-thread or per-task state.
-With per-module state as the default, these are still possible, but you should threat them as exceptional cases: if you need them, you should give them additional care and testing.
+With per-module state as the default, these are still possible, but you should treat them as exceptional cases: if you need them, you should give them additional care and testing.
 (Note that this guide does not cover them.)